 Carl Jung & The Psyche

-The psyche is the totality of the human mind.
-It is all that which is conscious as well as all that which is unconscious.
-Carl Jung defines the psyche by the following three ingredients, each yielding its own realm of depth and complexity outstripping the last.
+The psyche is all of the human mind.
+It is both everything conscious and unconscious.
+Carl Jung defines the psyche by the following three ingredients, each yielding more depth and complexity than the last.

 - Personal Unconscious

 Something which people tend to misunderstand about Jung’s analysis of the psyche is that Jung considered the world within (the unconscious) to be just as real as the world without (consciousness).
 Much like our bodies evolve to exist within nature, Jung makes evident his belief that a process not so dissimilar happens to our psyche as well.
 Our psyche also evolves.

 In other words, Jung believed that unconsciousness is equally the consequence of evolution as is our physicality.
 This is a fundamental observation which must be driven home early in order to contextualise Jung’s collective unconscious theory.

 If the body has evolved, then why not the psyche?
 For Jung it was obvious.

 “What most people overlook or seem unable to understand is the fact I regard the psyche as real”Carl Jung